google/playground-elements/README.md

    modifying the parent window using `window.parent`, e.g. to change your sign-in link to a malicious URL.

+   > NOTE: It is highly recommended to furthermore use either an entirely
+   > different _site_, or to use the `Origin-Agent-Cluster` header, to improve
+   > performance and prevent lockups.
+See [Process
+   > isolation](#process-isolation) for more information.

 2. Must not have access to any sensitive cookies.
 This prevents untrusted code from e.g. reading and forwarding your user's authentication token.